How Online Middle School Works

 Work Completion Expectation

-In middle school, student learning changes to a semester-based approach where students are required to earn a passing grade of 60 percent or above on their assignments and online lessons.
+In middle school, student learning changes to a semester-based approach where students are required complete daily assignments in the Online Middle School, as assigned by their teacher.
 Due dates are assigned to lessons by the assigned CAVA teacher for consistent, steady progress for academic success.
 Attending teacher-led, required, direct-instruction, online synchronous “Class Connect” sessions, along with completing coursework, will also ensure student success.
 Middle school teachers work closely with learning coaches and families to ensure students are progressing academically as expected.

 Middle school is a time when students become more independent, taking on more responsibility and ownership for their learning.
 A parent (or other responsible adult) serves as a "Learning Coach" to the child.
 Parent/Learning Coach involvement is critical for student success, as middle school students continue to build their organization and time-management skills.
 Teachers set the pace of instruction, but the Learning Coach helps the student stay on track.